lingeringcode/clndgrn-portfolio/content/authors/admin/_index.md

 I'm an Assistant Professor of Technical Communication & Data Visualization in the English Department at Virginia Tech, where I teach courses in technical communication, literacies, and digital-cultural rhetorics of technology.
 I am also currently the Chair of the Special Interest Group on the Writing and Rhetorics of Code ([SIGWROC](https://wroc.netlify.app/)).

-My research engages the intersections of critical code and critical data studies by studying computer coding as a culturally dynamic form of writing with data, as opposed to simply a result of automated technology alone.
+My research studies engages digital data as a form of technical communication by understanding how computer coding is a culturally dynamic form of writing with data.
 You can learn more about this way of understanding coding through my article, '[Writing with data: A study of coding on a data-journalism team](https://doi.org/10.1177/0741088320968061)."

 I also apply computational social science methods to feminist and anti-racist rhetorical theories, as a means to differently understand social relationships in digital environments.

 <!-- I am currently collaborating on 3 such projects: